f3ath/json-matcher/README.md

 ## JSON Matcher for unit tests

+Provides:
-Provides `encodesToJson()` matcher which checks if the value encodes to expected JSON.
+ - `encodesToJson()` matcher which checks if the value encodes to expected JSON
+ - `isJson()` matcher which checks if the string is expected JSON

 ```dart
 class Foo {